Supinfo-AppleLab/BlindTest/README.md

 Exercises:
 ----------

-The app was intented to be done in 5 parts:
+The app was intended to be done in 5 parts:

 * 1) Create a button that will play a song randomly when tapped.
 * 2) Display 4 music choices to the user.